 Aaron Fisher: The Way of Tea.
 2010 (Aaron lives in Taiwan and is deeply versed in Taoism.)

-possible title: An account of the cultivation and manufacture
+has the longest possible title: An account of the

 Archive or it can be read through Google

-radical revision of conventional Korean tea history based on a
+book is a radical revision of conventional Korean tea history

-deep exploration of contemporary documents and a great knowledge
+based on a deep exploration of contemporary documents and a

-of the life and writings of Dasan Jeong Yak-yong in particular.
+great knowledge of the life and writings of Dasan Jeong Yak-yong

 I wrote a series of short articles for the Korea Times in 1999 using and expanding the above materials.
 I have put all the texts into a single file.
 Quite a lot is drawn directly from the pages listed above, so be warned, there is a lot of overlap!Feb.
 9 Introduction to Tea